typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

 ## Step 5: Index the Data Using Laravel Scout

-To index the data using Laravel Scout, you need to add the `Searchable` trait to the `Game` model, and create a `toSearchableArray` method that returns the indexable data array for the model.
+To index the data using Laravel Scout, let's add the `Searchable` trait to the `Game` model, and create a `toSearchableArray` method that returns the indexable data array for the model.
 This is required only for Models that have a different schema in the database than in Typesense, e.g. Models that include Dates.
 You can modify the `app/Models/Game.php` file as follows:

 <Tabs :tabs="['PHP']">